Henry Taylor (artist): Exhibitions

 Taylor's important exhibitions include a mid-career retrospective at MoMA PS1, along with solo exhibitions at the Studio Museum in Harlem, Artpace, and the Santa Monica Museum of Art, along with group exhibitions at the Whitney Museum of American Art, the Corcoran Gallery of Art, the Museum of Contemporary Art, Los Angeles, the Hammer Museum, the Carnegie Museum of Art, the Rubell Museum, and the Bruce High Quality Foundation.

 In 2023, he was an Artist-in-Residence at the Fabric Workshop Museum in Philadelphia, in which he presented the solo show Henry Taylor: Nothing Change, Nothing Strange.
 Also in 2023, Taylor collaborated with rapper and music businessman Pharrell Williams on designs for the 2024 Spring Season men's collection for luxury brand Louis Vuitton.

 The exhibit Henry Taylor: B Side was exhibited at the Whitney Museum of American Art in Manhattan from October 4, 2023 to January 28, 2024.
 From November 6, 2022 to April 30, 2023, it was at The Museum of Contemporary Art (MOCA) in Los Angeles.
 Exhibition Catalogue Coinciding with the retrospective of the at the Whitney Museum of American Art, Taylor has been honored as the artist whose works were first presented at the inaugural exhibition of Hauser & Wirth's Paris gallery in Paris in October, 2024.

+From April 8 to September 6, 2026, the Musée Picasso-Paris will exhibit Henry Taylor: Where Thoughts Provoke that explores the breath of Taylor’s works and is Taylor’s first retrospective in France.